 If you need two prescriptions for your glasses, you most likely have presbyopia.
 Common in older adults, the condition is caused by your eyes’ natural aging process.
 As we grow older, our lenses inside our eyes begin to thicken and harden, making them less flexible and impairing our near vision.

 Luckily, bifocals have been around for centuries.
-In fact, former President Benjamin Franklin himself is credited with the invention of bifocal lenses in the 1800s.
+In fact, the Founding Father of the US, Benjamin Franklin himself is credited with the invention of bifocal lenses in the 1800s.

 Other than that, people like athletes and medical professionals are also great candidates for bifocals.
 These are called occupational bifocals and specifically tailored to suit the wearer’s designated tasks.

 Types of bifocal lenses

 In the previous section, we mentioned that the top half of your bifocals is for distance vision and the bottom half is for near vision.
 However, that’s kind of a half-truth.
 There are a few types of bifocals that are defined by how the two sections of the lenses are shaped.
 Confused?
 Let’s break it down:

 The bifocals we described earlier are specifically known as executive bifocals.
 These have a clear line straight across the lens dividing the two prescriptions.
 The top half helps you to see far away and the bottom half helps you see up close.

 For these bifocals, the near vision segment looks like a capital D with the straight side pointing upwards.
 This segment is located towards the bottom of the lens but doesn’t take up the entire bottom half like in executive bifocals.
 Instead, it floats.
 The distance vision part of the lens takes up the half-moon segment.

 A round segment bifocal appears like a circle within the lens.
 The circle houses the near vision segment of the lens.
 Like in the half-moon bifocals, the near vision/round segment floats toward the lower center of the lens.